haskell-game/tiny-games-hs/README.md

 4. The script or program must either be executable and run reliably (eg like a stack script), or it must contain reliable build instructions (eg a ghc command line with all needed package options).
    Entries which aren't straightforward to run are incomplete.
-5. The game must be accompanied by a small square screenshot or animated gif.
+5. The game must be accompanied by a small square static screenshot for the main README.
+   (Animated gifs get obscured by Github's player overlay here, but they will work great in your game's readme.)
 6. The game should run on all major platforms, ideally.
 7. Contest entries will be collected in this repo.